TheHunterManX/GBA-PK-multiplayer/README.md

 # GBA-PK-multiplayer

-This is a free mod that will in the future allow battles and interactions between all of the 3rd generation pokemon games.
-Alpha 3 currently allows 4 players to see each other and trade pokemon in the game of Firered or Leafgreen.
+This is a free mod that does not currently but will allow battles between players and support for Ruby, Sapphire and Emerald in the future.

+Currently, Alpha 3 allows 4 players to see each other and trade pokemon in a game of Firered or Leafgreen.
 Updates and more information can be found on youtube, patreon or pokecommunity.
 Battles will be added in Alpha 4.